photo: at the Forest Service dock in Roosevelt Harbor (note the milky-green glacier water)

 Day 10 24 nm

 Our usual Burnett anchorage has changed, sort of.
-The actual location is still the same beautiful, sheltered and quiet place but the newly updated Nobeltec charts now show our favorite spot colored in green!
-No way! we had more than 50 feet under the hull at an almost zero low tide.
+The actual location is still the same beautiful, sheltered and quiet place but the newly updated Nobeltec charts now show our favorite spot colored in green not blue!
+No way! we had more than 50 feet under the hull at a near-zero low tide.

 June 27-29 Meyers Chuck

 Meyers Chuck seemed unusually quiet with few residents and fewer transients in evidence and the commercial fishing boats out chasing salmon.
 Two or three chimneys puffed woodsmoke each morning and evening, an occasional chainsaw or hammer broke the silence in the harbor, and the skiffs that appeared from the back chuck zipped past the dock infrequently on some important mission.
 Postmistress Cassie P. flew in on mail day and there was a brief flurry of activity at the post office.
 Dock neighbors included small WA tugs, CA sailboats, WA trawlers and a 24’ aluminum fishing boat from MT… but not all on the same day.